Beni Suef

-Beni Suef (بني سويف) is the capital city of the Beni Suef Governorate in Egypt.
+Beni Suef (بنى سويف) is the capital city of the Beni Suef Governorate in Egypt.
 The city is the location of Beni Suef University.
 An important agricultural trade centre on the west bank of the Nile River, the city is located 110 km (70 miles) south of Cairo.

 Etymology

 The modern name of the town is a corruption of its original name Manfiswayh (منفسويه), which itself comes from a Coptic toponymic construction ⲡ-ⲙⲁ-ⲛ-... ("the place of..."); however, its exact etymology is unknown.

 History

 From the early Pharaonic era to the Roman period, the area was home to the city of Heracleopolis, 10 miles west of the modern city. which also served as the capital of Lower and Middle Egypt during the 9th and 10th dynasties.
 The modern city rose to prominence during the Middle Ages, when it was renowned for its linen manufacturing, which continues to the present day through the city's carpet making and cotton spinning industries.
 Beni Suef became the chief town of the second province of Upper Egypt during the reign of Muhammad Ali in the 19th century.